Notes and Main Characters

 the storied self of Jacob's Ladder: multiple permutations

 Jacob's Ladder - Study Questions and Biblical References

 1) Which of the three (or four) realities is the real reality?

 2) What is the relation between the three realities?

-3) What is the meaning of love in Jacob's Ladder?
+3) What are the differing facets of Religion, Love, and Death in Jacob's Ladder?